Lynchburg Car Accident Lawyers

 A strong legal advocate does more than file paperwork or negotiate with insurers.
 The right attorney explains what the law allows, carefully investigates the crash, and works to recover compensation that reflects the accident’s true impact.
 That process requires judgment, patience, and the willingness to take a case as far as necessary.

 At Merrick Brock, PLLC, attorneys John Merrick and Les Brock approach personal injury representation with a steady hand and a practical mindset.
-Their background in insurance defense gives them a rare vantage point into how insurers analyze claims, value injuries, and resist payment.

 Combined with millions of dollars in settlements and verdicts and a readiness to try cases in court, that experience allows them to advocate forcefully for injured people across Lynchburg.